 A commitment to nurturing global citizens is central to the ACS mission.
 ACS cultivates empathetic students who embrace their community and social responsibilities.

-Service learning is essential to the experience of every ACS student, whether exploring “how to treat pets” in a KG1 classroom or spending a week in a remote area of Kenya, building homes with Habitat for Humanity in Grade 12.
+Service learning is essential to the experience of every ACS student, whether exploring “how to treat pets” in a KG1 classroom or spending a week building homes in a remote area of Kenya in Grade 12.

 The Elementary service program is closely integrated with the elementary academic units at each grade level, supporting a particular community service project.
 For example, Grade 3 students organize a clothing collection and giveaway which connects well with their unit on social inequalities.
 KG1 students work with a unit on pets and treatment of animals.
 This approach allows for service and Global Citizenship to integrate into the curriculum.

 Roots and Shoots